 Transient neonatal pustular melanosis is a common skin condition in newborns.
 It appears as small pus-filled spots.
 It is harmless and will go away by itself.

 This skin condition is more common in newborns with black skin.
-The spots usually disappear within 5 days of birth, but they may leave dark marks on the skin for several months.
+The spots usually disappear within

 The spots usually appear on the following body parts: